fastify/fastify-vite/docs/vue/project-structure.md

 <div style="font-size: 1.2em !important">

-The way this work is via the `/:` prefix.
+The way this works is via the `/:` prefix.

 </div>